 Enter in these awesome brushes by Zibra.
 I have raved about them and will continue to do so because they are the next best thing to sliced bread. haha.

 Yes, this is paint and I intend to you use it. tsk.
 But, how I’m going to use it is key.
-Notice the statement above: “No prep work?
-No kidding!”
 With only one coat I will show you how to retain the wood presence but update it to a new look.

 First, I begin by wiping everything down to get a clean surface to start on, then the fun begins!
 I use my Square Brush to tackle the mirror and all its ornate details.
 Why?
 This brush allows me to cut-in the mirror easy-peasy with no tape and fill in all those nooks and crannies.

 Looking like a hot mess, right?
-Stay with me… You don’t want to coat the entire surface, but just get enough paint on that you can work it around, again in small batches.
+Stay with me… You don’t want to coat the entire surface, but just get enough paint on that you can work it around.
+Again, work in small batches.
 Wipe in direction of the grain and blend until it all flows together.

 This all goes very quickly and I’m done in no-time.
-You could stop right there, but if you prefer a topcoat like I did, you can use a black wax to seal it all in.
+You could stop right there.
+However, if you prefer a topcoat like I did, you can use a black wax to seal it all in.
 Use either a soft cotton cloth to apply and remove excess with buffing.
-Let cure and you’re done!
+Finally, let cure and you’re done!

-This piece now has a whole new vibe to it and I didn’t have to do much to it at all.
+This piece now has a whole new vibe to it, doesn’t it?
+Besides, I didn’t have to do much to it at all.
 Even JC when he first saw the after, gasped and said, “Cool.
 It looks old now”.
 This coming from my man of few words and wood lover himself.
 It translates to me, “It’s absolutely awesome!!”

 No sanding, no removing hardware, and no prep work.
 Could it be any easier?
 I think not.
-The best part is you could do this with any color of paint for a washed effect.
-The options are limitless.
+Equally important is that you could do this with any color of paint for a washed effect.
+Needless to say, the options are limitless.

 Do pin and share this technique for those that want to learn how to easily get updated furniture.